norcams/iaas/docs/team/testing/persistence.rst

 Power off / stop and power on / start instance

-Suspend / hibernate and resume instance (suspend to disk)
+(Skipped, since Policy doesn't allow os_compute_api:os-suspend-server:suspend to be performed 2026-02-10) Suspend / hibernate and resume instance (suspend to disk)

 Pause and unpause instance (suspend to RAM)